edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 ### Summary

-This tutorial showed you how to use Amazon Web Services (AWS), with the services <a href="https://aws.amazon.com/elasticache/" target="_blank">Amazon ElastiCache</a> together with <a href="https://aws.amazon.com/elasticloadbalancing/" target="_blank">AWS Elastic Load Balancing</a>, <a href="https://aws.amazon.com/autoscaling/" target="_blank">AWS Auto Scaling</a> and <a href="https://aws.amazon.com/ec2/" target="_blank">Amazon EC2</a> to quickly and easily setup a highly available CloudFlare Railgun Listener setup.
+This tutorial showed you how to use Amazon Web Services (AWS), with the services [Amazon EC2](https://aws.amazon.com/elasticache/" target="_blank">Amazon ElastiCache</a> together with <a href="https://aws.amazon.com/elasticloadbalancing/" target="_blank">AWS Elastic Load Balancing</a>, <a href="https://aws.amazon.com/autoscaling/" target="_blank">AWS Auto Scaling</a> and <a href="https://aws.amazon.com/ec2/) to quickly and easily setup a highly available CloudFlare Railgun Listener setup.